sbslee/fuc/docs/cli.rst

                         left right

    This command will merge two table files using one or more shared columns.

-   It essentially wraps the 'pandas.DataFrame.merge' method from the pandas package.
+   The command essentially wraps the 'pandas.DataFrame.merge' method from the pandas package.
 For details on the merging algorithms, please visit the method's documentation page.

    Usage examples:
      $ fuc tbl-merge left.tsv right.tsv > merged.tsv